Nitrolaunch/nitrolaunch/docs/docs/plugins/plugins/backup.md

 	"interval": string
 }
 ```
 - `on`: When to automatically create the backup.
-By default, this backup group will not be created automatically. `"launch"` will create a backup whenever the game starts, and `"stop"` will create one whenever the game stops or crashes, but not when MCVM itself crashes. `"interval"` will create backups periodically as the instance is running, at whatever interval you specify in the `interval` field.
+By default, this backup group will not be created automatically. `"launch"` will create a backup whenever the game starts, and `"stop"` will create one whenever the game stops or crashes, but not when Nitrolaunch itself crashes. `"interval"` will create backups periodically as the instance is running, at whatever interval you specify in the `interval` field.
 - `interval`: The interval to create periodic backups at.
 Ends with either `s`, `m`, `h`, or `d` for seconds, minutes, hours, and days.
 Example: `30s`.

 ### Commands
-- `mcvm backup list <instance>`: List the backups for an instance
+- `nitro backup list <instance>`: List the backups for an instance
-- `mcvm backup create <instance> [-g group]`: Manually create a new backup for an instance.
+- `nitro backup create <instance> [-g group]`: Manually create a new backup for an instance.
 The `-g` flag can be used to specify a group.
 If one isn't specified, the common settings will be used for the backup and it will not be part of any group.
-- `mcvm backup info <instance> [-g group] <backup>`: Get information about a specific backup
+- `nitro backup info <instance> [-g group] <backup>`: Get information about a specific backup
-- `mcvm backup restore <instance> [-g group] <backup>`: Restore a backup to an instance, overwriting any existing files
+- `nitro backup restore <instance> [-g group] <backup>`: Restore a backup to an instance, overwriting any existing files
-- `mcvm backup remove <instance> [-g group] <backup>`: Remove a backup without restoring it
+- `nitro backup remove <instance> [-g group] <backup>`: Remove a backup without restoring it